 Team GEMINI.md: shared AI conventions for multi-developer projects

-When one engineer's Gemini CLI session produces different code shape than another's, the root cause is almost always context — not the tool.
+When one engineer's Gemini CLI session produces different code shape than another's, the root cause is almost always context.
+Not the tool.
 One person has a GEMINI.md with naming conventions; another doesn't.
 One has prohibited patterns listed; another discovers them through code review.

 What we tried

 We added a project-level GEMINI.md to the repo and had everyone pull it.
 That solved the conventions problem immediately.
-The remaining problem was personal preferences — verbosity, response language, preferred explanation style — that varied between team members.
+The remaining problem was personal preferences.
+Verbosity, response language, preferred explanation style.
+That varied between team members.

 What happened